Frequently Asked QuestionsWhy do you call it Texas Winds?

 When we started playing concerts in 1985, our first musical groups consisted of instruments from the woodwind family.
 Since then our ensembles have expanded to include the full range of orchestral and popular instruments and voice.

 Texas Winds performs music that educates, enriches and entertains our audiences.
 Our repertoire includes classical, country-western, Broadway pops, holiday music, spirituals, and other styles.
 All of our groups are small in order to facilitate close interaction with Texas Winds audiences.

 How many musicians are involved?

 We bring live musical performances to those who otherwise may not be able to participate in the cultural life of the community.
-Texas Winds performs for persons confined by ill health, the economically disadvantaged, isolated seniors and at-risk children.
+Texas Winds performs for persons confined by ill health, the economically disadvantaged, isolated seniors and preschool children from low income households.